nasa-jpl/open-source-rover/electrical/pcb/README.md

 Also check the voltage shown by the multimeter.
 This should show the same voltage as well.

+Note: During continuity testing of power header J5 (MM Load), you may hear a brief beep from the multimeter.
+This is normal and does not indicate a short circuit.

 | <img src="../../images/pcb_assembly/v2_0_1/assembly/PXL_20230416_234553055.jpg" height="300"> |
 |:-:|
 | Figure 3.13: Testing the power input to the multimeter |